Learn something new every day

 Even if a contractor is paid in full and never seeks to exercise or use that lien to make a claim against the property, the title records will show that the lien exists.
 Therefore, the owner will want to receive a lien release from the contractor.
 After the contractor gives an unconditional lien release, that lien ceases to exist.
-If the contractor gives an unconditional lien release before receiving full payment, he or she loses the protection that the lien gives.
+If the contractor gives a lien release before receiving full payment, he or she loses the protection that the lien gives.
 For example, if the contractor unconditionally releases the lien in return for a check, the contractor has lost the lien's protection if the owner then stops payment on the check.

 To provide the contractor protection when full payment is not yet certain, the law in many jurisdictions allows a conditional lien release.
 A conditional lien release removes the lien from the title records for the property and ends the contractor's right to use the property as security for payment.
 If the payment turns out not to be made as promised, however, such as if the check is dishonored, the contractor is allowed to revive the lien against the property.
 The lien will then continue to give that contractor a security interest in the property.
 Therefore, the conditional lien release protects both the contractor and the owner.